snoozleEmily/transcriptor/README.md

 ## Need help in another language?

-You can open an issue in your preferred language below 👇
+You can open an issue in your preferred language below:

 ---
 > 🇧🇷 Oieee!
 Precisa de suporte em pt-BR?
 Pode abrir uma issue em português!